Greek Style Apple Cinnamon Cake (Milopita)

 - Add all the dry ingredients to a large mixing bowl and whisk until there are no lumps.
 Add apples and toss to combine.

-- Add the wet ingredients to the dry and mix or fold until combined - do not over mix.
+- Add the wet ingredients to the dry mixture and mix or fold until combined - do not over mix.
 The batter should be thick but still pourable.

 - Pour the cake batter into prepared pan and smooth the top with back end of a spoon or spatula.